Can I add new dependents to my plan after I retire?

 If you or your spouse becomes disabled, Medicare may be offered.
 If Medicare is offered, you must enroll in the Medicare Parts A and B. Medicare Part B covers 80% of services.
 Excellus would cover 20% of the services.
 If you are not enrolled in Medicare Part B, there may be additional costs to you as the District Plan does not pay the 80% cost of services that Medicare would cover so the cost would be passed on to you.

 It is very important that if you or your spouse becomes Medicare eligible due to a disability, that the Personnel office is notified as soon as possible.
-At that time, the Medicare Supplemental or Advantage plan will be offered to continue coverage.
+At that time, the Advantage plan will be offered to continue coverage.

 What happens when my spouse or I turn 65 and become Medicare eligible?

 When you or your spouse reaches the age of 65, you become Medicare eligible.
-You must be enrolled in Medicare Parts A and B and choose the District’s Medicare Supplemental or Advantage Plan in order to continue your coverage in the District’s Retiree group.
+You must be enrolled in Medicare Parts A and B and choose the District’s Advantage Plan in order to continue your coverage in the District’s Retiree group.
 Approximately 6 weeks prior to turning 65, you will receive a packet from the Personnel Office that will provide you with the necessary information.
 Paperwork must be returned to the Personnel Department at least two weeks prior to the first of the month that age 65 is reached.
-A comparison chart will be sent in the benefits packet to aid in the decision as to which plan is best for the retiree and/or spouse.

 What happens to my spouses’ benefits if I pass before my spouse does?